a fun language for serious programming

 Modules

 module declares the name of a module.
-While optional it is recommended to use it, at least for documentation purpose.
+While optional, it is recommended to use it, at least for documentation purposes.
 The basename of the source file must match the name declared with module.
 The extension of the source file must be nit.

 A module is made of, in order: